philenz/learn-ai/AzureAIEngineer/LevelUp-AIServices.md

 - When using the REST interface, some Azure AI Services support (or even require) token-based authentication.
 - In these cases, the subscription key is presented in an initial request to obtain an authentication token, which has a valid period of 10 minutes.
 - Subsequent requests must present the token to validate that the caller has been authenticated.

+### Monitor cost
+- Azure AI Services are charged based on usage
+- Create alert rules based on metric thresholds
+- A key regeneration event is recorded in the aztivity log with a `signal type`

+### Deploy Azure AI services in containers
+- Not quite on-prem: `Even when using a container, you must provision an Azure AI Services resource in Azure for billing purposes`.

+### AI Services continer images
+- Each container provides a subset of Azure AI Services functionality.
+- For example, not all features of the Language service are in a single container.
+Language detection, translation, and sentiment analysis are each separate container images.
+However, the setup steps are similar for each container.

+### AI Services continer configuration
+- Must specify three settings...
+  1. ApiKey
+  1. Billing (endpoing uri used for billing)
+  1. Eula